leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 life without capitalism, the saying "well capitalism isnt great but its better than anything else!" which is a reductive and gross simplification of the concept but its in the right ballpark.

+c: I think
+Licklider also had things to say about this kind of emergent activity if you look hard enough, and cyberneticians also came close to it tho they reasoned more in terms of "how can we quantify and automate the breadth of already existing human knowledge" rather then focusing on emergent activity specifically.

+C: This also helps to provide an alternative to the naive libertarian/technocommunist/"fuck you I've got mine except let me virtue signal about how I'm helping these poor poc queers while ignoring everyone else" mindset that seems to be endemic in silicon valley politics

 ## Questions & answers